How to Buy a Yoyo, for first time buyers

 Three main innovations have dramatically changed the yo-yos of the past.

 First, Take apart designs- allows for easy release of string tangles and are essential time savers for mom and dad.
 Second, Auto-return mechanisms- tightens on the string as the yo-yo slows its spin returning the yo-yo to the hand before momentum is lost.
 Third, Trans axles – The string does not touch the axle but wraps around a moveable sleeve on the axle.
 This decrease in friction increases the spin time dramatically up to four fold.
 The ultimate trans axles have ball bearings and are called Ball Bearing Trans axles.
 The ball bearing trans axles have ultra long spin times as well as sometimes ultra high prices.
+When asking yourself how to buy a yoyo, this is important.

 SELECTING FOR A BEGINNER